 This is an amazing achievement and with your continued support, we will be able to ensure that all families affected by dementia in Hertfordshire are able to access the specialist one-to-one support and expert advice that carers so desperately need.

 Having access to an Admiral Nurse is currently a postcode lottery, there are none in Beds or Bucks.
 How can that possibly be right?
 They help people to live well with dementia not suffer because of it.
 Dementia UK does support a national helpline which anyone can access 0800 888 6678 but it is no substitute for face to face contact.

-I also believe that Admiral Nurses are vital to the care of a patient suffering with dementia as they can provide that individualised support to me and others like me, especially the older carers – I believe an Admiral Nurse will help me to adjust to the pace of this inevitable process but most importantly the support they provide will allow me to keep my husband Victor at home for much longer as I will be emotionally stronger to look after his needs.
-Admiral Nurses provide a comprehensive assessment of the need that is required by me and can suggest a range of therapeutic approaches designed to promote my emotional well being as well as equipping me with the skills and information I need to ease the pain of this journey in my life due to my husband’s deteriorating condition.
+Sadly my husband took his last flight to that crew room in the sky in 2015 which has allowed me to increase my passion of raising awareness as I believe that Admiral Nurses are essential to the carer of a patient suffering with dementia as they can provide that individualised support – I believe an Admiral Nurse will help carers to adjust to the pace of this inevitable process but more importantly the support they provide will allow carers to keep their loved ones at home for much longer as they will be emotionally stronger to look after their needs.
+Admiral Nurses provide a comprehensive assessment of the need that is required by carers and can suggest a range of therapeutic approaches designed to promote the carer’s emotional well-being as well as equipping them with the skills and information they need to ease the pain of this journey in their life as their loved ones condition continues to deteriorate.